condorchou/mainspringror/README.md

-Mainspringror project - multiclient CMS for managing videos, users, comments, ratings using Bits on the Run (botr) as video upload/convert/player/thumbnails.
+Mainspringror project - Rails based multiclient CMS for managing videos, users, comments, ratings etc.
+Uses Bits on the Run (botr) as CDR for video upload/convert/player/thumbnails.
+Provides a RESTFUL webservice for integrating with 3rd parties using authentication token.
-Provides a method for clients to quickly integrate externally hosted you-tube like video page, privately from within their intranet.
+Provides a js method for clients to quickly integrate externally hosted you-tube like video page, from within their intranet.
+Customizable js methods mean that clients can control the look and behavior of their respective video pages without requiring extensive changes to any of the Rails MVC.

 Getting Started
 ===